 This means that people with a learning disability will have difficulty with:

-• Difficulties with learning new information, making memories and remembering, understanding and problem solving.
+• Learning new information, making memories and remembering, understand and problem solving.

 Acquired before adulthood means: